 In August, we’ll center our discussion on the latest headlines.
 Does what we read about in the news deserve more time and thought?
 You bet it does!

 The Democracy Cafe meets on the 2nd Tuesday of each month.
 We hope you’ll join us this month for another great discussion.
 All are welcome.

 Wednesday, August 14

 9:30 am – 11:00 am

 Our morning book group meets on the 2nd Wednesday of each month.
-Our June, we’ll be discussing The River of Consciousness, by Oliver Sacks.
+In July, we’ll be discussing Little Fires Everywhere, by Celeste Ng.